revnhill/herodian-temple/_pages/featuresmount.md

 permalink: featuresmount
 show-title: true
 ---
+## Features of the Heriodian Temple Mount Complex

 Herod expanded the Temple Mount in three directions: north, south, and west.
 The Kidron Valley prevented eastward expansion.
 The retaining walls for the Temple mount were made up of huge rectangular stones, most weighed between 2-5 tons and were 1 m. high, placed in rows.
 The biggest stone found to date weighs about 400 tons.
 This stone is 12 m long, 2 m high, and 4 m thick.